WebOfTrust/keri/docs/Q-and-A-Security.md

 WCS: high-volume millions of SIGNING events per hour is realistic corner case to worry about, however.
 If each transaction is sealed as a distinct event, that would make for a pretty big KEL.

-That might be kind of an anti-pattern though; implementation guide should probably recommend a merkle every minute in super high-volume signing infrastructures, for example:
+That might be kind of an anti-pattern though; implementation guide should probably recommend a Merkle every minute in super high-volume signing infrastructures, for example:

 * WCS KELs are 500bytes per event
-* 10-30K txns per second = "visa scale"; load balancing may be needed; horizontal scalability achieved by delegation trees; delegations allow segmentation of storage (i.e. pre-sharding); if audit logs are anchored to delegated events in a pre-sharded log, you achieve very good scalability
+* 10-30K transactions per second = "visa scale"; load balancing may be needed; horizontal scalability achieved by delegation trees; delegations allow segmentation of storage (i.e. pre-sharding); if audit logs are anchored to delegated events in a pre-shard-ed log, you achieve very good scalability

 ## **Q: Why does KERI demand signing and digesting the full over-the-wire serialization of a message?